Miriam Balanescu is a culture writer based in Cambridge. She has written for the Independent, the Guardian, iNews, the Literary Review and more.

 Kettle’s Yard

 What is it?
 The former residence of art aficionados Jim and Helen Ede, who filled their home with priceless paintings, sculptures and curiosities and then donated it all – house included – to Cambridge University.
 Is it worth visiting?
 Kettle’s Yard is an absolute must for anyone with a shred of interest in the arts or culture.
 It’s also a contender to be one of the UK’s most unusual art galleries, since it has been kept in pretty much the same nick – bedrooms, bathrooms and all – as when it was actually lived in.
 How much is entry?
 To visit the Ede’s abode, book an appointment in advance.
 Entry is currently £10.50 or free for students and under 25s and upper floor access is restricted for wheelchair users.
 Non-permanent exhibitions in the main galleries are free to visit and, unlike the house, you can drop in anytime the mood takes you and are fully accessible to wheelchair users.
 Where’s good to eat nearby?
 Magdalene Street is crammed with food options, from La Margherita to Thanh Binh.
 Cosy pub The Punter is just around the corner.
-If you’re just looking for lunch, Kettle’s Yard’s own cafe is also a good shout. 📍 Discover more of the best restaurants in Cambridge
+If you’re just looking for lunch, Kettle’s Yard’s own cafe is also a good shout. 📍 Discover more of the best things to do in Cambridge

 ADC Theatre